gsudre/lab_notes/112-rnaseq_brain_atlas.md

   * it's very similar to the experiment in 4.4, or a slighlty simpler version of 3.5.
 Or maybe even 3.3.
 In any case, let's try it without COMBAT (but trying adding batch like (3.4.3) in and then with.
-* maybe try using the standard edgeR pipeline from the user guide again, without COMBAT?
 * try top 500 or 100 instead of quantiles, multiply by inverse of p-value of DX.
   Does the developmental score differ across stages?
 Something akin to PRS.
 * males only?
 * do our nominal results overlap with our lists?
-TWAS/EWAS/GWAS (sam)
+TWAS/EWAS/GWAS (sam) (coloc? https://cran.r-project.org/web/packages/coloc/vignettes/vignette.html)
 * talk to Kwangmi's resource